curioustorvald/Terrarum-sans-bitmap/README.md

 The issue page is open.
 If you have some issues to submit, or have a question, please leave it on the page.

+## Contribution guidelines

+You can contribute to the font by fixing wrong glyphs, suggesting better ones, extending character set (like Latin Extended B), or code for other game frameworks such as LibGDX.
+Please leave pull request for that.

+Font images are stored in ```assets/graphics/fonts``` directory.
+Image format must be TGA with Alpha, no PNG.

 ## Using on Slick2d

 On your code (Kotlin):